Emer722/Portfolio/Longevity/README.md

 + It is evident that the top countries experienced a smaller increase in life expectancy at birth compared to the bottom countries.
 However, the opposite trend is observed for life expectancy at age 60, where the top countries saw a greater increase than the bottom countries.

++ This is because the top countries are already developed, so life expectancy at birth shows less significant variation.
+However, in developing countries, improving living conditions have led to a more notable increase in life expectancy over time, but not always extending as significantly into older age groups.

 View my notebook with detailed steps here: [Longevity/Life expectancy.ipynb](https://github.com/Emer722/Portfolio/blob/main/Longevity/Life%20expectancy.ipynb)

 Also here: [Longevity/Analysis.ipynb](https://github.com/Emer722/Portfolio/blob/main/Longevity/Analysis.ipynb)